ibrathesheriff/sheriffs-jailhouse/content/episodes/breaking-prod-it-doesnt-get-sillier-than-this.md

 Because if I had, I would avoided one of the strangest bugs I have ever introduced into a system.
 Have you ever accidentally implemented a recursive routine?

 ## It all began with an error log
-The wonderful folks at Crowdstrike define a error log as *a file that contains detailed records of error conditions a computer software encounters when it's running*.
+The wonderful non-controversial folks at Crowdstrike define an error log as *a file that contains detailed records of error conditions a computer software encounters when it's running*.

 While working on [RINAIBRA](/projects/rinaibra) I decided to setup an error log using a database table.
+That's right, I created my own logging system.
+Libraries for who?
+Those were the good old days!

-Each time an unexpected exception was experienced the error condition information was added to the database and an email was sent to me to notify me about the issue.
+So each time an unexpected exception was experienced the error condition information was added to the database and an email was sent to me to notify me about the issue.

 > Ahh programming, where you're the detective and you're the criminal and you plant evidence to make it easy to get yourself caught by yourself. - @thecompanioncube4211, YouTube